Below is a description of polyurethane manufacturing and what there are for different types of materials.

-Polyurethanes is a common name for polymers.
-Most polyurethanes are made from three starting materials; polyols, isocyanates and chain extenders.
+Polyurethane is a common name for polymers.
+Most polyurethanes are made from three starting materials; polyols, isocyanates, and chain extenders.
 Depending on how the structure and mixing ratio of the constituents are varied, polymers are created with the desired properties.

 Polymers are most easily seen as chains of three-dimensional structures consisting of monomers, ie short repeating units.

 Polyurethane can be given different properties

 Polyurethane is one of our most flexible materials.
 Due to differences in mixing and polyurethane manufacturing techniques, the properties can be adapted to the desired use, often molding is the manufacturing method used.

 Polyurethane stop block for aircraft “click on the image to read more about the product”

 Flexible, rigid, or semi-rigid material with open cells, alternatively with leather.
 Foamed polyurethane is often used for insulation but also as upholstery in furniture, textiles, or vehicle interiors.